BlockSigner/cove/site/content/english/identification.md

 {{% /step %}}

 {{% step %}}
-{{< picture "identification-step-4" 270 "A person holds a legal document in his hands.
-The swisscom logo is in the background" >}}
+{{< picture "identification-step-4" 270 "A person holds a legal document in their hands.
+The Swisscom logo is in the background" >}}
 {{% richtext %}}
 **Step 4**<br>
 The user can now use Skribble to sign electronically in a qualified manner.